Lewuathe/lewuathe.github.io/_posts/2017-01-21-introduction-of-dllib.markdown

 author: "lewuathe"
 ---

 I keep thinking about releasing self developed deep learning for a few years.
 That's a good way to motivate my learning about deep learning.
-I've already done several time with [n42](https://github.com/Lewuathe/n42) and [neurallib](https://mvnrepository.com/artifact/com.lewuathe/neurallib_2.10).
+I've already done several times with [n42](https://github.com/Lewuathe/n42) and [neurallib](https://mvnrepository.com/artifact/com.lewuathe/neurallib_2.10).
 But they are not so much general and hard to extend.
-So I reinitialize the project re-introduce brand new deep learning framework named [dllib](http://www.lewuathe.com/dllib/).
+So I reinitialize the project and re-introduce brand new deep learning framework named [dllib](http://www.lewuathe.com/dllib/).

 [![dllib site](/images/posts/2017-01-21-dllib/dllib_site.png)](http://www.lewuathe.com/dllib/)